Note

 Starting a StreamPlayer¶

-, indicating a the name of the stream on the LSL network.fif_file
+stream_name, indicating a the name of the stream on the LSL network.fif_file, path to a validRawfif file.

 stream_name = "StreamPlayer"